 - Use a good quality potting mix, not garden soil.

 - Containers should have good drainage and be sized for the particular plant.
-For instance shallow rooted greens only need about a 2 inch depth, but deep rooted tomatoes will want at least 12 inches of soil.
+For instance, shallow and rooted greens only need about a two-inch depth, but deep-rooted tomatoes will want at least 12 inches of soil.

 - Sunny windows do not usually provide enough light for healthy, stocky plants.
-The days are just too short and the light is too low in the sky during winter for a plants needs.
-I always recommend some type of supplemental lighting; either a plant light or a full spectrum fluorescent light.
+The days are just too short, and the light is too low in the sky during winter for a plant's needs.
+You might want to use some type of supplemental lighting; either a plant light or a full-spectrum fluorescent light.

 - Don’t place your plants so close to the window that they are subjected to drafts or close to a heat source that could dry them out.